 Nursing Times Learning is not compatible with Internet Explorer 7 or any older versions, so you will need to update your browser or use a different one.
 The system works on all other browsers, including lnternet Explorer from version 8, Firefox and Chrome.
 All can be downloaded free of charge.

-Nursing Times Learning works on all devices, adapting to fit whatever screen size is being used.
+Nursing Times Learning works on all devices, adapting to fit any screen size.
 That means you can use it anywhere with internet access, on your smartphone, desktop, laptop or tablet device at your own pace and convenience.

-If you cannot remember your password, go to nursingtimes.net, click “sign in”, then click on the “forgotten password?” link.
+If you cannot remember your password, go to nursingtimes.net, click “sign in” at the top left of your screen, then click on the “forgotten password?” link.

 Fill in the email address you used to register and we will send your password to that address.
 If you don't appear to receive the email, check your “junk” or “spam” folders.